StackExchange/dnscontrol/documentation/provider/axfrddns.md

 [BIND](https://www.isc.org/bind/), [Knot](https://www.knot-dns.cz/),
 and [Yadifa](https://www.yadifa.eu/home).

+## Important

+Do not attempt to use the `axfrddns` provider through docker, podman etc.  e.g.

+`podman run --rm -it -v "$(pwd):/dns" ghcr.io/stackexchange/dnscontrol preview ....`

+This will fail with `Error: dial tcp: connect: connection refused` messages.

+You must run the binary directly on your host.

 ## Configuration

 To use this provider, add an entry to `creds.json` with `TYPE` set to `AXFRDDNS`.